SimonCropp/MarkdownSnippets/readme.source.md

 Urls to files to be included as snippets.
 Space ` ` separated for multiple values.

+Each url will be accessible using the file name as a key.
+Any snippets within the files will be extracted and accessible as individual keyed snippets.

 ```ps
 mdsnippets --urls-as-snippets "https://github.com/SimonCropp/MarkdownSnippets/snippet.cs"
 ```